 A Wisconsin turkey hunter stumbled upon one of the more absurd scenes that mother nature has ever painted.

-Just this morning, Neal Herrman shot a turkey at daybreak, and then he moved locations to Dunn County and began scouting for his next hunt.
-The turkey he shot wasn’t the only dead bird he saw today though.
+This past season, Neal Herrman shot a turkey at daybreak, and then he moved locations to Dunn County and began scouting for his next hunt.

 According to Outdoor Life, he also found a dead bald eagle with its talons stuck in the skull of a dead deer fawn:

 “I was easing along, looking for turkeys, and happened to glance out into a cut cornfield and spotted something white.

 I couldn’t figure what it was, so put my binoculars on it, and it looked like a bird of some type.
 So I walked over to take a better look.

 When I got close I saw it was a mature, dead bald eagle.
 And its talons—both feet—were locked solidly into the skull of a mostly decomposed fawn-size deer.

 For sure one of the crazier things I’ve come across while out hunting.
 Eagle is in the Department of Natural Resources hands now.”

 There were no tell tale signs for what caused its demise, but there is speculation that the birds talons got buried so deeply into the deer’s skull that it couldn’t pry them loose.

 The bird could have potentially died while trying to free its feet, or perhaps starved to death by being unable to hunt with its claws permanently stuck in the deer carcass.